TheHive-Project/CortexDocs/api/how-to-create-a-responder.md

 ### The Cortexutils Python Library
 So far, all the published responders have been written in Python.
 We provide a Python library called `cortexutils` to help developers easily write their programs.
 Note though that Python is not mandatory for responder coding and any language that runs on Linux can be used, though you won't have the benefits of the CortexUtils library.

 Cortexutils can be used with Python 2 and 3.
+Due to the end of life from Python2 it is strongly advised to work as much with Python3 as possible.
 To install it :

 ```bash